 - They must use a relationship element with their partner e.g.

 Relationships: Which of the movements could include either matching/mirroring?
-Can they use different formations on the pose e.g. back to face, face to face, side by side?
+Can they use different formations on the pose? e.g. back to face, face to face, side by side.
+Contact Complement and contrast, proximity